-Section 9 (c) concerning evidence otherwise discoverable and admissible makes clear that relevant evidence may not be shielded from discovery or admission at trial merely because it is communicated in a collaborative law process.
-For purposes of the collaborative law communication privilege, it is the communication that is made in the collaborative law process that is protected by the privilege, not the underlying evidence giving rise to the communication.
-Evidence that is communicated in collaborative law is subject to discovery, just as it would be if the collaborative law process had not taken place.
+39 Section 9 (c) concerning evidence otherwise discoverable and admissible makes clear 40 that relevant evidence may not be shielded from discovery or admission at trial merely because it 41 is communicated in a collaborative law process.
+For purposes of the collaborative law communication privilege, it is the communication that is made in the collaborative law process 42 43 that is protected by the privilege, not the underlying evidence giving rise to the communication.
+44 Evidence that is communicated in collaborative law is subject to discovery, just as it would be if 45 the collaborative law process had not taken place.
 There is no "fruit of the poisonous tree" doctrine in the collaborative law communication privilege.
-For example, a party who learns

-1 about a witness during a collaborative law proceeding is not precluded by the privilege from 2 subpoening that witness should collaborative law terminate and the matter wind up in a 3 courtroom.
-4 5 SECTION 10.
+For example, a party who learns 46 about a witness during a collaborative law proceeding is not precluded by the privilege from subpoenaing that witness should collaborative law terminate and the matter wind up in a courtroom.

+SECTION 10.
 WAIVER AND PRECLUSION OF PRIVILEGE.

-6 (a) A privilege under section 9 may be waived in a record or orally during a proceeding 7 if it is expressly waived by all parties and, in the case of the privilege of a nonparty participant, it 8 is also expressly waived by the nonparty participant.
-9 (b) A person that discloses or makes a representation about a collaborative law 10 communication that prejudices another person in a proceeding is precluded from asserting a 11 privilege under section 9, but only to the extent necessary for the person prejudiced to respond to 12 the representation or disclosure.
-13 (c) A person that intentionally uses a collaborative law process to plan, attempt to 14 commit or commit a crime, or to conceal an ongoing crime or ongoing criminal activity, is 15 precluded from asserting a privilege under this section.
+6 (a) A privilege under section 9 may be waived in a record or orally during a proceeding

+7 if it is expressly waived by all parties and, in the case of the privilege of a nonparty participant, it

+8 is also expressly waived by the nonparty participant.

+9 (b) A person that discloses or makes a representation about a collaborative law

+10 communication that prejudices another person in a proceeding is precluded from asserting a

+11 privilege under section 9, but only to the extent necessary for the person prejudiced to respond to

+12 the representation or disclosure.

+13 (c) A person that intentionally uses a collaborative law process to commit, or attempt to

+14 commit, or to plan a crime, or to conceal an ongoing crime or ongoing criminal activity is

+15 precluded from asserting a privilege under this section.

 16 SECTION 11.
 EXCEPTIONS TO PRIVILEGE.

+17 (a) There is no privilege under section 9 for a collaborative law communication that is:

+18 (1) waived in an agreement evidenced by a record signed by all parties;

+19 (2) a threat or statement of a plan to inflict bodily injury or commit a crime of

+20 violence;

-17 (a) There is no privilege under section 9 for a collaborative law communication which is: 18 (1) waived in an agreement evidenced by a record signed by all parties; 19 (2) a threat or statement of a plan to inflict bodily injury or commit a crime of 20 violence; 21 (3) intentionally used to plan a crime, attempt to commit or commit a crime, or 22 conceal an ongoing crime or ongoing criminal activity; 23 (4) sought or offered to prove or disprove a claim or complaint of professional 24 misconduct or malpractice arising from or related to collaborative law; or 25 (5) sought or offered to prove or disprove abuse, neglect, abandonment, or
+(3) intentionally used to plan a crime, attempt to commit or commit a crime, or conceal an ongoing crime or ongoing criminal activity;

+23 (4) sought or offered to prove or disprove a claim or complaint of professional exploitation in a proceeding in which the abuse or neglect of a child or a vulnerable adult is an issue.

+24 misconduct or malpractice arising from or related to collaborative law; or

+25 (5) sought or offered to prove or disprove abuse, neglect, abandonment, or